webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 <div class="webgpu_center"><img src="resources/vertex-buffer-mixed.svg" style="width: 1024px;"></div>

-So, the `arrayStride` need to be change to cover our new data and we need to add the new attribute.
+So, the `arrayStride` needs to be changed to cover our new data and we need to add the new attribute.
 It starts after two 32bit floating point numbers so its `offset` into the buffer is 8 bytes.